Neerajkumar555/Locaf/README.md

 ├── storage.rules
 ```

-## Features
-- Basic storage/query functions for location and user info
-- Basic authentication facilitated through firebase
-- Simple search function with adjustable preferences
-- Review and rating system
-- Photo upload to both location and user
-- Able to see other users' photos and reviews

 ## Installation
 Simply clone the branch to get a working copy of our code.
 Can also run the code with the following link: